 1) Object: For amateurs outside the state of Michigan to make contact with as many Michigan stations as possible.
 Non-Michigan stations may work only Michigan stations, while Michigan stations may contact anyone.

-2) Contest Period: The Michigan QSO Party occurs on the Saturday of the third full weekend in April.
-For 2013, the contest will start on Saturday, April 20, 2013.
+2) Contest Period: The Michigan QSO Party (MiQP) occurs on the Saturday of the third full weekend in April.
+For 2021, the contest starts on Saturday, April 17, 2021.
 The contest period runs from 1200 EDST to 2400 EDST (16Z Saturday until 04Z Sunday UTC).
 All stations may operate the full twelve hours.

 4) Entry Categories:

 (a) Single Operator Entries where one person performs all operating and logging functions.
 Use of spotting nets (operator arrangements involving assistance through DX-alerting nets, PacketCluster or Internet) is not permitted.
 Single operators who receive any form of assistance such as spotting nets are classified as multi-operator.
 Only one (1) transmitted signal on the air at any time.
-Single operator entries will be categorized by output power: QRP (less than 5W output), low power (less than 100W output) or high power (greater than 100W output).
+Single operator entries will be categorized by output power: QRP (5W output or less), low power (100W output or less) or high power (greater than 100W output).

 (b) Multi Operator Entries where more than one operator performs the operating and logging functions.
 Multi-operator entries are categorized in two ways: